Laura Griffiths, June 2017.

 Many decisions of Irish courts are available free on the web:-

-BAILII (The British and Irish Legal Information Institute): Supreme Court cases 1998 onwards, with some older landmark decisions; High Court 1997 onwards, plus a few earlier decisions; Court of Criminal Appeal 2004 onwards, plus a few earlier decisions.
+BAILII (The British and Irish Legal Information Institute): Supreme Court cases 1998 onwards, with some older landmark decisions; High Court 1997 onwards, plus a few earlier decisions; Court of Criminal Appeal 2004 onwards; Court of Appeal 2014 onwards, plus a few earlier decisions.
 Also available on BAILII are decisions of the Irish Competition Authority, the Irish Information Commissioner and the Irish Data Protection Commission.

-Courts Service Ireland: Supreme Court 2001 onwards; High Court 2004 onwards; Court of Criminal Appeal (2004 onwards), plus background information on the history and organisation of the Irish courts.
+Courts Service Ireland: Supreme Court 2001 onwards; High Court 2004 onwards; Court of Criminal Appeal 2004 onwards; Court of Appeal 2014 onwards, plus background information on the history and organisation of the Irish courts.